oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Maintenance_and_Upgrading_Resources.html.md

     * Replace bricks from the host to be removed using the `Replace Brick` option
     * Once all bricks are replaces, the host can be moved to maintenance and removed.

+## Expanding a hyperconverged setup

+* You can add new hosts to your hyperconverged setup from the oVirt Engine UI.
+* To use storage from the newly added hosts, you need to ensure that storage is added either in increments of 1 bricks (for non-HA usecase) or 3 bricks (either replica 3 or replica 2 + arbiter)
+* The bricks can be provisioned from the oVirt Engine UI using the `Storage Devices` sub-tab under `Hosts` or using the `Create Volume` from the Cockpit Gluster dashboard.

 **Prev:** [Chapter: Troubleshooting](chap-Troubleshooting) <br>
 **Next:** [Chapter: Single Node Hyperconverged](chap-Single_node_hyperconverged)